 10. Steel-Cut Oats

 Oats contain not only protein, but also fiber and iron.
 It’s important to purchase steel-cut oats, as they are higher in protein than processed oats.
 Steel-cut oats take longer to cook and have a more dense texture.
-And if you include some pumpkin seeds, chia seeds, and almonds in your oatmeal bowl, you’ll have a high protein breakfast that’s completely vegan.
+And if you include some pumpkin seeds, chia seeds, and almonds in your oatmeal bowl, you’ll have a high protein breakfast that’s completely vegan and full of plant-based products and high-quality sources of protein.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.